Core care

 Boston Fern Care is easiest when you keep light, watering, and soil balanced and adjust care as seasons change.

 Boston Fern grows best in Medium light and can tolerate low, bright indirect conditions.
-Keep light consistent for stronger growth and flowering.
+Keep Boston Fern light consistent for stronger growth and flowering.

-Keep the soil lightly and consistently moist, but never waterlogged.
-About every 4-7 days, adjusting for season and drying speed.
-Tap water sensitivity: Sensitive.
-Adjust frequency to season, heat, and how fast the soil dries in your space.
+This is where things can go wrong: frequent watering helps, but stagnant wet soil does not.
+About every 4-7 days for Boston Fern, adjusting for season and drying speed.
+It is sensitive to tap water quality, so filtered or rainwater is often safer.
+Adjust Boston Fern watering frequency to season, heat, and how fast the soil dries in your space.

 Boston Fern is listed as Non-Toxic for pets and Non-Toxic for humans.
-Keep it out of reach when ingestion is a concern.
+Keep Boston Fern out of reach when ingestion is a concern.

 Boston Fern does best in All Purpose with a pH around 5.0-6.5.
 Fast drainage lowers root-rot risk.